surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 However, shift-clicking or right-clicking those rectangles allows the specified step in the sequencer to **only trigger one of the two envelopes**.
 When the step is half-filled on the left, only the filter envelope will be triggered.
-When filled on the right, only the amplitude envelope will be triggered.
+When filled on the right, only the amplifier envelope will be triggered.

 ![Illustration 48: Trigger lanes](./images/Pictures/triggerlanes.png)